FloatMe cash advance app review September 2022

 - Maximum withdrawal: Much smaller than other apps

 - Membership fee: Lower than other apps

 If you need more per advance, or want to go with an established app, compare your cash advance options before you sign up.

 FloatMe allows you to borrow up to $50 before your next paycheck — although new users typically only have access to $10 to $30.
 Like other pay advance apps, it works by advancing you the money you've already earned through work but haven't received.

-- Turnaround.
-Instant transfer to debit card or up to three business days for a bank account transfer
+- Turnaround time: Instant transfer to debit card or up to three business days for a bank account transfer

 You'll need to meet a few basic criteria to qualify for an advance through FloatMe, including: